logzio/logz-docs/_source/logzio_collections/_log-sources/aws/cloudwatch.md

     FORMAT
     : `json` or `text`.
-      If `json`, the Lambda function will attempt to parse the message field as JSON and populate the event data with the parsed fields. <br />
+      If `json`, the Lambda function will attempt to parse the message field as JSON and populate the event data with the parsed fields. \\
       <span class="default-param">`text`</span>

     COMPRESS
     : Set to `true` to compress logs before sending them.
-Set to `false` to send uncompressed logs. <br />
+Set to `false` to send uncompressed logs. \\
       <span class="default-param">`false`</span>

 4. Configure the function's basic settings